-Cingranelli and Filippov (2018) argue that the event-based variables are responsible for most of the variation in the latent variable estimates.
-However, the standards-based variables provide more information than the event-based variables.
-Moreover, all of the latent variable models, even the ones based on only some of the observed variables are highly related to one another.
-To see this, consider the correlational evidence presented in Figure 4, which demonstrate a very high level of agreement between estimates.
-This is because most of the variation in the human rights indicators is cross-sectional.
-However, key differences emerge when considering temporal variation as the simulation from above reveal.
-Cingranelli and Filippov (2018) present only one of these relationships in their paper, reporting the squared correlation from a bivariate linear regression (pg.
-4).
-They use this statistic to suggest that the estimates from the latent variable generated from only the event-based variables explains most of the variance in the latent variable from the model that uses all the variables.
-However, this is not what the correlation coefficient here reveals because each of the different latent variables are not independent of one another (even when they are estimated with non-overlapping sets of human rights variables).
-The high correlation between the different latent variable estimates occur because each of the indicators is manifest of the same underlying concept.
+overlapping sets of human rights variables).
+The high correlation between the different latent variable estimates occurs because each of the indicators is manifest of the same underlying concept.
 Though not reported by Cingranelli and Filippov (2018), the correlation coefficient is smaller than the same statistic from a latent variable model that is based on just the standards-based variables and the latent variable based on all of the items.
 This is because there are more standards-based variables than event-based variables and because there are more categories for each of the standards-based variables than for the events-based variables, which all happen to be binary.
-Because the event-based variables and standards-based variables are both capturing evidence of the same underlying physical integrity concept, they are all related and highly correlated.
-Even constant standard models that use only events-based variable or standards-based variables (but not both) are highly correlated, which again provides evidence that all of these variables are tapping into the same underlying theoretical concept.
-Note that the latent variables estimates from 1946-1975 are not from an extrapolation or interpolation, which I discuss in more detail in the Appendix.
+Because the event-based variables and standards-based variables are both capturing evidence of the same underlying physical integrity concept, they are all related and strongly correlated.
+Even constant standard models that use only events-based variable or standards-based variables (but not both) are strongly correlated, which evidences that all variables are tapping into the same underlying theoretical concept.
+Appendix E discusses additional issues of construct validity, and Appendix F discusses why the latent variables estimates from 1946 to 1975 are not from an extrapolation or interpolation.